Risk Management Policy

 - Upon association, each member shall be advised of and provided with a copy the Sorority’s Risk Management Policy.

-- Each chapter and colony shall review the risk management policy at the first chapter or colony meeting of each school term, and shall record the Risk Management Policy review in the minutes of that meeting.
+- Each chapter and prospective chapter shall review the risk management policy at the first chapter or prospective chapter meeting of each school term, and shall record the Risk Management Policy review in the minutes of that meeting.

-- A copy of this policy shall be posted on the Sorority and chapter/colony websites.
+- A copy of this policy shall be posted on the Sorority and chapter/prospective chapter websites.

 - A copy of this policy shall be posed at the door of all events.